Overall score

 Bakers Hill is a quieter smaller community with space and a country-town pace, while Northam is a regional hub with its own identity and everyday convenience.

-On the data, Bakers Hill is stronger for housing affordability and stronger socioeconomic advantage; Northam answers with schools and education options and public transport access.
+On the data, Bakers Hill is stronger for housing affordability and stronger socioeconomic advantage; Northam answers with a quieter safety profile and schools and education options.
 Bakers Hill generally means more mid-market housing value, while Northam leans toward more approachable housing costs.

 Investors may find Bakers Hill the better fit, while retirees and families are more likely to prefer Northam.